joaquintides/concurrent_hashmap_api/README.md

 to keep `*_modify` as their intent is quite different.
-* `*_or_erase[_if]` operations serve a rather exotic scenario (erase an element if it caused a collision on insertion) and could be emulated by an insertion operation followed by `erase_if` on failure.
+* `*_or_erase[_if]` operations serve a rather exotic scenario (erase an element if it caused a collision on insertion) and could be emulated by an insertion operation followed by `erase_if` on failure, although less efficiently and in a non-atomic manner (which is probably unobservable anyway).
 We should decide whether we keep them for completeness or if we drop them.

 ## On parallel iteration